Join Us

 Application is now closed.

-Research Fellow (1-year contract), Urban Institute
+Research Fellow (1-year contract)

-This Fellowship role supports high-impact urban research and grant development within an interdisciplinary team led by the PI.
+This role supports high-impact urban research and grant development within an interdisciplinary team led by the PI.
 The Fellow will contribute empirical, policy-relevant research grounded in urban and regional economics, supporting data-driven insights and applied urban solutions.

 The incumbent will coordinate and draft grant proposals, develop and maintain integrated data-sharing platforms, and manage large-scale administrative, demographic, spatial, and transportation datasets.
 They will conduct literature reviews, build structured knowledge bases to support theory and research design, and lead data collection, analysis, and maintenance.
 The role also includes producing research publications and policy briefs that inform urban policy and practice.